Satisficing Paths and Independent Multi-Agent Reinforcement Learning in Stochastic Games: Exploiting the -Satisficing Paths Property

-Although Algorithm \ref{algo:oracle} cannot be used by online independent learners, it does offer some insights for designing the policy adaptation mechanism.
+From Lemma~\ref{lemma:oracle}, one can see that the existence of $\epsilon$-satisficing paths within a finite subset of policies is, in fact, a sufficient condition for the convergence to $\epsilon$-equilibrium of any $\epsilon$-satisficing process that incorporates random search with positive probability, provided that agents restrict their policies to the finite set in question.

+The significance of symmetric games in Corollary~\ref{corollary:symmetric-oracle} is that---because of Corollary~\ref{corollary:symmetric-equality} and the proof of Theorem~\ref{thm:symmetric-paths}---it can be guaranteed that satisficing and quantization are compatible: whenever the quantization $\bPi$ is sufficiently fine and symmetric ($\Pi^i = \Pi^j$ for all $i, j \in \NN$), $\GG$ has the $\epsilon$-satisficing paths property within $\bPi$, by Theorem~\ref{thm:generalized-symmetric-paths}.

+When symmetry is not assumed, it is not immediately clear that a given fine quantization will admit $\epsilon$-satificing paths to $\epsilon$-equilibrium.
+For this reason, we do not provide an analog of Corollary~\ref{corollary:symmetric-oracle} for two-player general sum games, and the learning algorithm and results in the next section are only presented for symmetric $N$-player games. } \ \\ Although Algorithm~\ref{algo:oracle} cannot be used \textit{as is} by online independent learners, it does offer insights for the design of independent learners.
+In particular, both the $\epsilon$-best-responding condition of Line 9 in Algorithm~\ref{algo:oracle} as well as the policy update rule in Line 12 depend on the unobserved joint policy $\bpi_k$ only through the quantities $Q^{*i}_{\bpi^{-i}_{k}}$ and $J^i_{ \bpi_k }$, \by{which we define by $J^i_{\bpi_k} ( x ) := J^i ( \bpi_k, x ) $ for each $x \in \xx$.} Crucially, both of these quantities can be estimated during play via learning \textit{without} observing the joint action sequence $\{ \bu^{-i}_t \}_{t \geq 0}$.
 In the next section, we combine the adaptation mechanism of Algorithm \ref{algo:oracle} with learning to replace the oracle and achieve guarantees on finding $\epsilon$-equilibrium even with independent learners in an online setting.